Thursday, January 14, 2016

 Royce Roberson, Pete Benton, ?, Ronnie Cole, Richard Parrot, Coach Jerry Crittenden

 The pictures of the 1958 and 1959 teams show that the team was integrated.
 Louis Bryant was on the 1958 team, and he and his brother Willie Bryant were on the 1959 team.
 I do not recall any controversy about the integration of Fayetteville’s Little League, though probably there was some.
-It was integrated a couple of years before the city’s elementary schools were.
+It was integrated a several years before the city’s elementary schools were.
 In later years, when I was playing with Louis on the Fayetteville High School Basketball team, he and Robert Wilks were the first black players to play in the state basketball tournament, and our FHS team was among the first integrated teams to play in such cities as Hot Springs, El Dorado, and Texarkana.

 1958 McIlroy Bank Little League Team.
 First row (from left): Dickie McChristian, Mike Fitzhugh, Danny Watson (?), Butch Mitchell, Roy Skelton, Tony Adams.
 Second row: Jim Nail, Steve Halliday, Richard Parrot, Royce Robertson, Larry Schafer, Ronnie Cole, Danny Durning, Louis Bryant.
 Third Row, Coach x and Coach James Earle Harris